-Jabra SDK Gen.3 is based on newest software architecture and offers latest features like Easy Call Control or WebHID API.
-It supports only Call Control.
+- Jabra SDK Gen.3 is based on the newest software architecture and offers the latest features such as Easy Call Control or WebHID API.
+It currently only supports Call Control.

-Jabra SDK Gen.2 supports other features like for example Telemetry or Device Settings in addition to Call Control.
-Please compare the table for details.
+- Jabra SDK Gen.2 supports other features such as Telemetry or Device Settings in addition to Call Control.

 |Jabra SDK Gen.2||Jabra SDK Gen.3||Jabra Panacast SDK||Description|

 Call Control is demanding to integrate but suitable even for complex use cases.